nomemory/andreinc-site/_drafts/2023-07-02-painting-with-circles.md

 But what is a derivative of a function at a certain point?
 It's the rate of change of that function at that particular point.
 But we've just said that the derivative of $$e^{ix}$$ is equivalent to a *rotation*.
 I hope you see where I am going: the rate of change is rotational.
 It means that we can intuitively feel that the function $$e^{ix}$$ describes an actual... circle.
 There's no other possible solution.
 So we can boldly affirm that $$e^{ix} = cos(x) + i*sin(x)$$ (which is the formula discovered by Euler).

-Of course, this is not a rigorous demonstration; we were simply bold and appealed on your *visual intuition* (if there's such a thing).
+Of course, this is not a rigorous demonstration; we were bold and appealed to your *visual intuition* (if there's such a thing).

 # Euler's formula, the connection between $$e$$, $$\pi$$ and $$i$$